 Hello dear Seeders,

-I hope you are having a great time and that you managed to buy your Christmas gifts second-hand!
+I hope you are having a great month of November and that you are eating artichokes to stay healthy!

 SEEDER OF THE MONTH